gazebosim/sdf_tutorials/quickstart/tutorial_2-0.md

 # SDF Quickstart Guide

 This guide will walk you through sdformat's [API](http://sdformat.org/api), showing you the basics on how to use it to parse your SDFs.
-So let's get started with some code examples!
 You'll find the API quite regular, making it very easy to pick up.

 ## Prerequisites